How to construct a winning stock portfolio for 2022

 Fundamentals 20-1: You are unlikely to invest in only one stock.
-Rather you would probably invest in several stocks.
-Essentially this is your stock portfolio.
-This article is a case study on how to construct such a stock portfolio.
+Rather you would probably invest in several stocks that were selected based on value investing principles.
+Essentially this is your stock picking portfolio.
+This article is a case study on how to construct and maintain such a portfolio.
+It also serves as the jump point to the various quarterly updates of the portfolio.
+Revision date: 14 April 2024

 How to construct a winning portfolio for 2020

-Over the 12 to 13 months, I have analyzed and valued about 23 companies (hereinafter referred to as “panel”).
-As my valuation is based on a long-term view of the business, I am confident that values of these companies are still valid today.
+As of Dec 2022, I had analyzed and valued about 23 companies (hereinafter referred to as “panel”).
+As my valuation is based on a long-term view of the business, I am confident that the values of these companies are still valid today (Dec 2022).

-As such I thought it might be instructive to see how I could construct a stock portfolio based on these companies.
+As such I thought it might be instructive to see how I could construct a stock picking portfolio based on these companies.
 I would then track their performance over the years.
-This should provide some insights on how to establish and manage a stock portfolio.
+This should provide some insights into how to establish and manage a portfolio.

 The focus is not on individual stocks but rather the portfolio.
 For those who are not familiar with my portfolio concepts, search for the following articles: